fellipaocastro/crawler/README.rst

 Crawler
 =======

-Crawler that looks for all Época Cosméticos' products and saves their name, title and URL into a CSV file without duplicated entries.
+Crawler that looks for Época Cosméticos' products and saves their name, title and URL in a CSV file without duplicated entries.

 URL: `<http://www.epocacosmeticos.com.br>`_